TrueBitFoundation/incentive-layer/README.md

 incentiveLayer.changeTaskState(taskID, 3, {from: task_giver});
 ```

-State 3: Reveal Intent - is the time period where the verifiers that have committed challenges reveal which solution they believe is correct.
+State 3: ChallengesAccepted - is the time period where the verifiers that have committed challenges reveal which solution they believe is correct.
 Solution0 or Solution1 by revealing either 0 or 1, anything else is an intent to challenge both solutions.
 Then after a given time period the task giver changes the state to 4.

 ```javascript
 incentiveLayer.revealIntent(taskID, 0, {from: verifier});